 how soon can I start courses?
 How many courses can I take at the same time?

-classes at the start of the Fall or Spring
+- You can take classes at the start of the Fall or Spring

-offer graduate classes in the summer, though
+- We rarely offer graduate classes in the summer, though

 you can get credit for internships, practicum work, and thesis in the

 - The NAU Grad Colleges requires a petition if you want

 to take more than 15 units in one semester as a graduate student.

-courses are all 4 units each.
+- Our GIS courses are all 4 units each.
 All other classes

 22) Can courses that a

 student took for their undergraduate degree be applied toward a graduate MS or Graduate

-same courses taught at NAU, though at the undergraduate level.
+NAU, though at the undergraduate level.

-course applied towards a bachelor’s degree or undergraduate certificate can not be used again towards graduate certificate or
+undergraduate certificate cannot be used again towards graduate

 - For the Integrated BS-MS degree, up to two classes at

 the 400 level can be "double dipped" with approval of your MS

-22) After earning a
+23) After earning a

 Certified or Master's degree, will career placement assistance be available?

-opportunities, however, do become available informally
+manner.
+Such opportunities, however, do become available informally

 on a regular basis, and NAU offers career assistance through the Gateway Center that can assist you.

-23) Do I simply apply
+24) Do I simply apply

 for Student loans through the Financial Aid Office just as I have in past